the Rocky Shores

 food web functions.
 The main focus of the book though is seven

-shores on Sherkin Island where sampling has been carried out
+shores on Sherkin Island where sampling was carried out monthly

-monthly between April and October.
-These seven sites are part
+between April and October.
+These seven sites were part of

 from Cork Harbour to Bantry Bay, along 700 miles of indented

 coastline of southwest Ireland.
-This is believed to be one
+This is believed to have been

-of the world’s longest and most extensive present day survey
+one of the world’s longest and most extensive present day

-of the rocky shore.
-Sherkin Island Marine Station in Co Cork,
+survey of the rocky shore.
+Sherkin Island Marine Station in

-Ireland, is a totally independent research station founded
+Co Cork, Ireland, is a totally independent research station

 with a huge database of hundreds of species, which are listed